 I played cello on Neil Welch's Sleeper album:

 I played some electric bass on The Lorens' track "Into Your Mind"

 I recorded cello on iji's Whatever Will Happen record, out on Team Love:

 I recorded cello on ings' lovely Afterthought EP:

 I occasionally record short improvisations on cello.
 Here's one I did at a swamp near Fall City:

 Sometimes I work on classical music.
-I'm not a pro but it's an honor to be able to perform and share some of the greatest music ever written.
 Here's a video of me playing the Crumb Sonata, Mvt 3:

 Aaron Otheim and I sometimes perform as a cello/synthesizer duo.
 Here's a video of us performing some outer space soundtrack-y music, with a video synth light show by Nick Bartoletti.